ttscoff/doing/README.md

     done     - Add a completed item with @done(date).
 No argument finishes last entry. meanwhile - Finish any @meanwhile tasks and optionally create a new one

 The `doing now` command can accept `-s section_name` to send the new entry straight to a non-default section.
+It also accepts `--back AMOUNT` to let you specify a start date in the past using "natural language."
+For example, `doing now --back 25m ENTRY` or `doing now --back "yesterday 3:30pm" ENTRY`.

+You can finish the last unfinished task when starting a new one using `doing now` with the `-f` switch.
+It will look for the last task not marked `@done` and add the `@done` tag with the start time of the new task (either the current time or what you specified with `--back`).

 `doing done` is used to add an entry that you've already completed.
 Like `now`, you can specify a section with `-s section_name`.
 You can also skip straight to Archive with `-a`.